 Clara Lopez, Office Manager

-Clara brings a wide range of skills and knowledge to the Administrative Assistant position, where she provides support across the organization and keeps FFI’s main office humming.
+Clara brings a wide range of skills and knowledge to her work at FFI, where she provides support across the organization and keeps FFI’s main office humming.
 Clara is passionate about the food justice movement and access to education for all, and is excited to have the opportunity to become a part of the wellbeing movement.
 She very much believes in building and supporting tight-knit communities, especially via investing in the local economy.
 Clara earned a BA from Smith College in American Studies, and has over 10 years experience as a counselor and mediator for various social service agencies, working with homeless families, victims of domestic violence and in youth employment.
 She has served on the Board of Directors of the Franklin County Community Development Corporation, the Franklin Community Cooperative and the Greenfield Local Cultural Council.
 Clara also volunteered for the Greenfield Free Harvest Supper for 10 years, helping to organize an annual free community meal, which fed over 1000 people while raising funds for the local Center for Self Reliance Food Pantry.

 Tanya has over 20 years of experience in the nonprofit, education, and youth development fields.
 Her career has focused on supporting low-income and underserved youth, building relationships with external partners, developing innovative programs and leading dynamic results-oriented teams.
 Supporting communities and partners to drive cross-sector, systems-level change so that every young person has the opportunity and support to achieve adult success has been at the heart of her work for over a decade.
 She spent 13 years with America’s Promise Alliance, a national organization devoted to helping create the conditions of success for all young people, including the millions being left behind.
 As the Chief of Strategic Initiatives and Partnerships, she served as part of the senior leadership team helping set the strategic direction and priorities of the organization.
 She led the development and implementation of all the programmatic work and engagement of the cross-sector Alliance of over 450 national organizations, over 200 communities, and thousands of individuals dedicated to making youth a priority in this country.
 Prior to joining America’s Promise, Tanya served at Educational Services, Inc. for six years directing a portfolio of education initiatives that focused on service and service-learning programs, mathematics and science teaching and bridging the digital divide.
 Tanya also spent nine years at the Association of Science-Technology Centers working on YouthALIVE!
 (Youth Achievement through Learning, Involvement, Volunteering and Employment), a grants program that supported museum-based enrichment and work-based learning programs for underserved youth.
 Tanya earned a Bachelor of Arts in Public Communication from American University and completed the Education Policy Fellowship Program sponsored by the Institute for Educational Leadership in Washington, D.C.
 Tanya is an avid and fiercely loyal Boston sports fan (Patriots, Red Sox, Celtics and Bruins).
 When she’s not following sports she loves to spend time with her family, particularly her nephew, Robbie.